-To keep your carpets at their absolute optimum, it’s always a good idea to treat them to a professional clean every now and then.
+To keep your carpets at their absolute optimum, it’s always good to treat them to a professional clean now and then.

 Have Stain Removers On Hand

-When Caleb and I first bought our Andes West Elm couch we were celebrating in our living room with a bottle of wine and watching Jeopardy.
+When Caleb and I first bought our Andes West Elm couch, we celebrated in our living room with a bottle of wine and watched Jeopardy.
 You can probably guess what I’m about to say next… yep.
-I spilled my wine on our brand new couch and some dribbled onto our new rug as well.
+I spilled my wine on our new couch, and some dribbled onto our new rug.
 But!
-With a little stain remover you would never ever notice!
+With a bit of stain remover, you would never notice!

-Accidents (dog or wine related) are always going to happen, so it’s a good idea to have provisions around to treat your carpets as soon as mishaps arise.
-Small portable carpet cleaners can do wonders for small areas, as well as steam cleaners.
+Accidents (dog or wine-related) will always happen, so it’s good to have provisions for treating your carpets as soon as mishaps arise.
+Small portable carpet cleaners can do wonders for small areas and steam cleaners.

 Use Runners for High Traffic Areas

-Small rugs and runners are easy to wash and you can always shake them outside if you don’t feel like doing an extra load of laundry this week.
+Small rugs and runners are easy to wash, and you can always shake them outside if you don’t feel like doing extra laundry this week.